NoahHenrikKleinschmidt/qpcr/README.md

 #### Customisibility
 A technical note at this point.
 At it's core `qpcr` offers very versatile data manipulation through two processing classes called the `qpcr.Analyser` and the `qpcr.Normaliser`.
 The `qpcr.Analyser` performs actions on a single qPCR datasets / assay stored in a `qpcr.Assay` object (the central data storage unit of the `qpcr` module).
 It is used to perform `Delta-Ct` computation.
-However, the precise function that it _applies_ to the single Assay is costumisible, so there is no restriction as such to what the Analyser will do to an Assay.
+However, the precise function that it _applies_ to the single Assay is costumisable, so there is no restriction as such to what the Analyser will do to an Assay.
 On the other hand the `qpcr.Normaliser` will perform actions on a single Assay using data from a second Assay.
 It is used to perform normalisation of assays-of-interst against normaliser-assays.
-However, here too the precise function that is applied to the Assay is costumisible.
+However, here too the precise function that is applied to the Assay is costumisable.

 ### Example usage
 To facilitate data analysis, common workflows have been implemented in pre-defined `pipelines` that allow for quick data analysis with minimal user effort.
 An example analysis using the pre-defined `BasicPlus` pipeline: